editions

 After Destruction

-Shared by Shareef Sarhan & Rana Batrawi | Traced by Harald Gaski
+Shared by Shareef Sarhan & Rana Batrawi, and Majdal Nateel | Traced by Harald Gaski

 The course seeks to collectively invoke reflections on how to proceed after destruction beyond the idea of reconstruction.
 Shahabeek, one of the most prominent art spaces in Gaza, was entirely bombed by the Israeli military, destroying around 15000 art works.
 How can artists proceed, after acts of destruction targeting their works?
 What forms of artistic engagement and thinking emerge in this case?
-As a starting point, the course recalls Arabic epic poetry from the 7th century, where poets needed to begin their poems at sites of destruction and among ruins.

-Rana Batrawi and Shareef Sarhan have long explored the processes and materials of destruction in their own and collaborative artistic practice: Rubble becomes sculpture material; the Gaza Valley Paths explored possibilities of livelihood for humans and non-humans in a valley that is yearly flooded with sewage water by the Israeli authorities; their latest project explores how archival material documenting the aftermath of the 1948 Nakba, is being enacted for real in the recent Israeli genocidal attacks on Gaza and on Palestinian
+Rana Batrawi and Shareef Sarhan have long explored the processes and materials of destruction in their own and collaborative artistic practice: Rubble becomes sculpture material; the Gaza Valley Paths explored possibilities of livelihood for humans and non-humans in a valley that is yearly flooded with sewage water by the Israeli authorities; their latest project explores how archival material documenting the aftermath of the 1948 Nakba, is being enacted for real in the recent Israeli genocidal attacks on Gaza and on Palestinians.

-Shareef Sarhan, born in Gaza in 1976, is visual artist and photographer.
+Shareef Sarhan, born in Gaza in 1976, is a visual artist and photographer.
 He is a founding member of Shababeek for Contemporary Art and a member of the Association of Palestinian Artists.
 Sarhan received his diploma in Art.
 He participated in Darat Al Funun academy in Jordan.
 He received the Bronze award of the Festival of Arab Photographers in 2008 and the recognition award in 2007.
 Sarhan produced a Picture Book "Gaza Live", His work was exhibited in Gaza, Ramallah, Jerusalem, Amman and the United States, France, Germany and Italy.

 Rana Batrawi (b.
 1983, Palestine) is a prominent artist and art teacher from Gaza, holding a bachelor’s degree in Fine Art from Al Aqsa University (2007).
 Her work, primarily sculptures and reliefs, draws from Gaza’s rich cultural and archaeological heritage.
 Since 2020, she